GiottoVerducci/rulebook2024/content.md

 > Some cards can make actions **fail**.
 Actions that fail are similar to actions that have been blocked except that
 > there is no blocker and no combat.
 Only cards playable "after action resolution" can still be played.

+***SUGGESTION***

+> **DETAILED ACTION RESOLUTION SEQUENCING**\
+> \
+> After the action has been announced, the action resolution follows the sequencing explained in the following.
+There are three relevant game states which can occur
+> during action resolution:
+> - A. There is no current block attempt
+> - B. there is an ongoing block attempt
+> - C. all Methuselahs have declined to block.
+>
+> An action reaches resolution when either a block attempt is successful or all Methuselahs have declined to block.\
+> In all cases, the regular sequencing rules [insert link here] are applied as normal.
+>
+> > **REMINDER**\
+> > If any Methuselah plays a card or effect, the impulse moves back to the acting Methuselah.
+>
+> **A. There is no current block attempt**\
+> Any effect that can be used during an action (playing an action modifier or reaction card, using effects of cards in play etc.) can be used, with the exception of
+> stealth and intercept effects.
+In addition, a Methuselah who can block (see Who May Attempt to Block) can declare a block attempt.
+That changes the gamestate to "B.
+> there is an ongoing block attempt".\
+> \
+> If a Methuselah declines to block, that Methuselah cannot declare any block attempt until the end of the action unless the target of the action changes.
+> Once every Methuselah has declined to block, switch to gamestate "C. Blocks have been declined by all Methuselahs"\
+> \
+> **B. There is an ongoing block attempt**\
+> After a Methuselah has declared a block attempt with any minion, they may use effects that force the currently blocking minion to attempt to block
+> (no other minion can attempt to block until this attempt is resolved).
+A Methuselah may attempt to block with multiple minions subsequently.
+>
+> > **REMINDER**\
+> > To see if a block attempt succeeds, compare the acting minion's stealth to the blocking minion's intercept.\
+>
+> Once every Methuselah has passed because they cannot or don not want to play further effects, the block attempt is resolved: if it is successful, the action is blocked
+> and resolves as unsuccessful.\
+> Otherwise, switch back to gamestate "A. There is no current block attempt"\
+> \
+> **C. Blocks have been declined by all Methuselahs**
+> Once every Methuselah has passed, the action is successful and resolves.
+If the target of the action is changed, however, switch to "A. There is no current block
+> attempt".

 #### **3. Resolve the Action**

 There are three ways how an action can be resolved: